fabiano/crawler/README.md

 ### Playing

 Use the command `lein try <url>` to play with the crawler.
-You should pass a category page as argument: `lein try <product-category-page>`.
+You should pass a category page as argument: `lein try http://www.website.com.br/categoria/livros/historia-em-quadrinhos`.

 ### Running the application